bterwijn/invocation_tree/README.md

 main()
 ```

 A generator is lazy, meaning that it will only produce its values if you request them via the Iterator Protocol.
-That means that if you print the iterable produced by a generator it will just print '&lt;generator object ...&gt;'.
-To print its values you can for example use `list()` that uses the Iterator Protocol to request its values and converts them to a `list`, but then you have used the generator so it no longer has values.
+That means that if you print the generator it will just print '&lt;generator object ...&gt;'.
+To print its values you can for example use `list()` that uses the Iterator Protocol to request its values and converts them to a `list` that can be printed.
+But then you have used the generator so it no longer has values.

 ```python
 def my_generator():